bkkkk/bkkkk.github.io/_posts/2014-12-09-writing-a-thesis-in-latex-folder-structure.markdown

 date: 2014-12-10
 ---

+*This post is part of my thesis tutorials series.
+You can find the rest of the posts [here](http://bkkkk.github.io/thesis.html)*

+# Working with large latex projects

 A thesis is a giant document with many moving parts.
 You'll have multiple chapters, appendices, Tikz diagrams, PDF plots, Feynmf diagrams, bibliography, and a lot of words.
 Thankfully latex provides you with a few ways of organizing all of these.

 This is what my folder looks like, I've omitted a bunch of files and folders to keep things brief: